nitasn/starry-knight/README.md

-# starry-knight
+# Starry Knight

-Starry-knight uses Newtonian physics to calculate positions and velocities of stars.
+Starry-knight uses Newtonian physics to calculate positions and velocities of stars. escaping into outer space.

-Watch stars floating around - accelerating and decelerating, going in orbits, or escaping into outer space.

 Features:
 * Add stars anywhere with whatever mass (and an initial velocity )